wp-plugins/microblog-poster/readme.txt

 Please note that only real personal Facebook accounts have permissions to create an App.
 Business accounts can't manage Facebook Apps.

-    1. Please go at this url https://developers.facebook.com/apps and click on 'Apps' -> 'Create New App'.
+    1. Please go at this Url https://developers.facebook.com/apps and click on 'Apps' -> 'Create New App'.
-    Note: If you can't click on 'Create New App', you'll need first to 'Register as a developer'.
+    Note: If you can't click on 'Create new App', you will need first to 'Register as a Developer'.
     Then the creation of new App will be available.

-    2. Fill in your 'App Name' and click continue.
+    2. Fill in your 'App name' and click continue.

-    3. Enter the required security check.
+    3. Enter the required Security Check.

-    4. Once on the Basic Settings of your new App, for the field 'App Domains' enter your Blog domain name (example: mydomain.com)
+    4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
     Then click 'Add Platform' and choose 'Website'.

-    5. In the field 'Site Url' enter your blog url.
+    5. In the field 'Site Url' enter your Blog Url.
     (example: http://mydomain.com)
-    Save Changes.
+    Save changes.

     6. Make your App Live by browsing to 'Status & Review'.

-    7. Copy your 'App ID' and 'App Secret' and configure your Facebook Account in MicroblogPoster's social accounts section.
+    7. Copy your 'App ID' and 'App Secret' and configure your Facebook account in MicroblogPoster's social accounts section.

     8. Follow the link provided by MicroblogPoster to authorize your App